jLouzado/patchcording.com/content/blog/2019-10-3-tdd-gimmick/index.md

 The obvious example would be the test from the earlier section where we're asserting a DOM structure but there's other ways that a test can be too restrictive.

-Back to the [Flux] pattern, your first test might be:
+Let's say you're building a [Flux]-like App (using something like React-Redux), and you need some code to emit an `Action`.
+Your first test might be:

 ```ts
 it('should fire Action-A1 when a X is true')